cedar-panda/Holt/README.md

 **[Download Holt v1.4.0 APK](https://github.com/cedar-panda/Holt/releases/tag/v1.4.0)**

+**The open-source docs might fall a bit behind the latest APK builds since I'm constantly tweaking and patching things up.
+Thanks so much for your understanding!**

 **If you have any questions or encounter any issues while using it, please feel free to contact me at wrenmyco@proton.me.**

 **I will get back to you as soon as possible.
 Thank you!**